 Blog

-This is the third in my series on the late Dr Jaak Panksepp’s model of the neurological origins of human and animal emotions.
-Follow these links or earlier articles on the RAGE and SEEKING Systems.
-Born Afraid We all know the feeling of being afraid.
-This subjective unpleasant feeling is usually associated with the urge to avoid or escape,...[ read more ]
+This article is the seventh and final in my series in my series on the late Dr Jaak Panksepp’s model of the neurological origins of human and animal emotions.
+Follow these links or earlier articles on the CARE, FEAR, RAGE, SEEKING , LUST and GRIEF Systems.
+Children of this age (age 6) have games which come by natural instinct;...[ read more ]

 Suite C5